Ranked #3 Coding — AI That Writes Production Code

 • Best in the right environment: Fable 5 shines brightest in Claude Code and API integrations.
 The claude.ai chat experience is strong, but the model’s agentic capabilities truly unlock with proper tooling.

-The Verdict: The coding crown just changed hands — decisively.
+The coding crown just changed hands — decisively.
 Claude Fable 5 doesn’t just beat GPT-5.5 on SWE-Bench Pro — it beats it by 21.7 points.
 It doesn’t just lead FrontierCode Diamond — it leads by 5×.
 And unlike synthetic benchmark wins, the real-world receipts are already in: 50 million lines migrated in a day, vision-only game completion, autonomous multi-day engineering sessions.
 The previous Opus 4.8 was the scalpel king; Fable 5 is the scalpel king who also runs the entire operating room.
 Yes, it costs 2× more per token.
 Yes, <5% of sessions get safety-routed to Opus 4.8.
 But for the kind of deep, complex, long-horizon engineering that defines professional software development in 2026 — this is the strongest coding model anyone can access.
 Period.